LucasSpielman/OutlookApp/README.md

 # Economic Region Outlook Data App

 This is a Dash web application that displays economic region outlook data for Canada.
-The app allows users to select a language (English or French), choose an economic region, and search for specific NOC Titles.
+I found the official government page pretty difficult to parse as there aren't really any filtering features.
+The app lets you select a language (English or French), choose an specific city or economic region, and search for specific NOC Titles (job titles).
 It also includes a detailed view of employment trends for the selected NOC Title.

 ## Features
 - Select language (English or French)